Conference Day One | Wednesday 8th October

 Driving Faster Access: Shaping Policy & Navigating Regulations to Accelerate Early Access in Europe

-8:00 am Fireside Discussion: A Complex Regulatory Environment: Navigating Early Access Challenges in the EU for Better, More Timely Patient Support
+8:00 am Roundtable Discussion: A Complex Regulatory Environment: Navigating Early Access Challenges in the EU for Better, More Timely Patient Support

 Synopsis